 You can delete a conditional formatting rule from the Edit panel for the column.
 Select the delete icon that appears when you hover over a rule.

 You can use conditional formatting to show charts with a target value or range drawn as a line in the chart, and the legend colors determined by where values fall relative to the target.

-To apply conditional formatting to a chart (in this example, Total Sales), follow these steps:
+To apply conditional formatting to a chart (in this example, Total Revenue by Supplier Country), follow these steps:

-Here, we apply conditional formatting to values between
+betweenoperator, the conditional range.
+Here, we apply conditional formatting to revenue values between